iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 **Note:** `validate_bundle_signatures` is a function that actually checks the validity of signatures.
 It is defined in the signing scheme RFC.

+## (Missing) interfaces

+This RFC is intended to be self contained and thus does not rely on the existence of any traits or types defined outside of this proposal.
+There are however a few aspects of this proposal that would benefit from additional interface definitions to make its types easier and more idiomatic to use, or in order to make it more typesafe.
+We list these here:

++ `Transaction` and its fields are heavily tied to the message format of `iri v1.8.1`, the fixed nature of its fields and the representation of each of its fields as `one byte per trit` is the obvious choice.
+However, equipping the field types with more semantics, for example implementing it in terms of a `BinaryCodedTernary` trait might be useful to enforce invariants.
++ Serialization (and deserialization) of transactions and bundles and its builders is done by concatenating the bytes of all its fields.
+It might be useful in the future to define traits to allow external code to take a transaction and serialize it.
++ `OutgoingBundleBuilder::proof_of_work` takes an `Fn(&mut [u8; 8019]) -> Result<(), Box<&dyn error::Error>>`.
+A future
+  RFC should implement an interface instead, for example a `ProofOfWork` trait, and implement the method in terms of it to a) not tie it to strongly to the current transaction length, and b) to properly type its errors.

 # Drawbacks

 + There might be use cases that require the ability to directly create a `Transaction`, requiring exposing a builder